gearglow/ReptiliaWithATwist/The List.md

 "Let's get to it, then," Elysia said.
 "Nev, Robbie, thanks for watching our backs."

 Neville and Robbie took a seat at the table.
-The others lined up just beyond the door to the Wardstone Room, raised their wands in unison, and said, "_hegan egin mugarik gabe!_"
+The others lined up just beyond the door to the Wardstone Chamber, raised their wands in unison, and said, "_hegan egin mugarik gabe!_"

 As they all rose into the air, whooping with delight, five trails of light streaked off into the cavern.
 Hermione headed for the lightning ward, Elysia took on the DADA curse, and the others busied themselves with the other 'clusters of concern,' as they'd been dubbed.